 Overview

 Figure 1.
-PinpointQA decomposes the benchmark into four progressively harder tasks for target-centered spatial understanding.
+PinpointQA decomposes the benchmark into four progressively harder tasks for small object-centric spatial understanding.

 Human Assistance Evaluation Demo